Blog icon

 Biography

-A/Prof Roslyn Hickson is a Science Leader for Emerging Infectious Diseases, a joint appointment with James Cook University.
-Her research is broadly on informing policy and practice through the mathematical modelling of infectious diseases, with a focus on emerging and neglected tropical diseases, through the lenses of biosecurity and One Health.
+Prof Roslyn Hickson is a Science Leader for Emerging Infectious Diseases, a joint appointment with James Cook University.
+Her research focuses on the mathematical modelling of infectious diseases to inform policy and practice, with a particular emphasis on emerging, vector-borne, and zoonotic diseases through the lenses of biosecurity and One Health.

 Roslyn completed her PhD studies through UNSW Canberra in 2010, where her research into the critical times of heat and mass transfer through multiple layers was jointly awarded the Ria de Groot prize for the best female postgraduate student.
-Roslyn then became a Research Fellow with the National Centre for Epidemiology and Population Health at the Australian National University.
-In December 2011 she was awarded a four year University of Newcastle Postdoctoral Research Fellowship.
-Roslyn joined IBM Research Australia in May 2014, and during that time she was named one of twenty finalists for the EmTech Asia Innovators Under 35 list by MIT Technology Review in both 2016 and 2017.
-Roslyn joined The University of Melbourne as an Australian Centre of Research Excellence in Malaria Elimination Research Fellow in July 2018.
-She was awarded one of the Victorian Young Tall Poppies in 2018.
-She was a member of the team awarded the 2020 Intelligent Transport Systems (ITS) Award for Excellence in Research and Development.
+She then became a Research Fellow with the National Centre for Epidemiology and Population Health at the Australian National University, before being awarded a four-year Postdoctoral Research Fellowship at University of Newcastle from December 2011.
+She joined IBM Research Australia in May 2014, and was named a finalist in the MIT Technology Review EmTech Asia Innovators Under 35 list for both 2017 and 2018.
+In July 2018 Roslyn joined The University of Melbourne as an Australian Centre of Research Excellence in Malaria Elimination Research Fellow, and was awarded a Victorian Young Tall Poppy in 2018.

 Roslyn is lucky to be an active member or honorary for a number of fantastic research centres, including: